writememe/blog.danielteycheney.com/content/posts/makefiles-with-gcp.md

 Being late to the cloud has arguably left me at a disadvantage, however it means I’m not particularly biased (yet) to one offering over another.

-Coupled with this, I maintain an ever growing list of technologies or subjects aptly named “Like to learn”, where I discover subjects I feel would be good to learn.
+Coupled with this, I maintain an ever growing [list of technologies or subjects](https://github.com/writememe/learn-list/blob/master/README.md), where I discover subjects I feel would be good to learn.
 One of those things was using Makefiles to automate deployments.

 ## Scenario